-Since there is no preferred methodology in quantifying synergistic value in a fair value estimation of a target entity, the courts have demonstrated their tendency to prefer valuation opinions that (1) consider synergistic value and (2) attempt to quantify this synergistic value.
+Since there is no preferred methodology in quantifying synergistic value in a fair value estimation of a target entity, the courts have demonstrated their tendency to prefer valuation opinions that (a) consider synergistic value and (b) attempt to quantify this synergistic value.
 While the former is straightforward, the latter can be quite difficult.
-However, the courts recognize that synergies "cannot be accurately quantified and reversed," but a synergistic value adjustment still "must be reflected in any final assessment" of a fair value opinion.
+The courts recognize, however, that synergies "cannot be accurately quantified and reversed," but a synergistic value adjustment still "must be reflected in any final assessment" of a fair value opinion.